• Skip to primary navigation

 Chromecast Ultra is a very powerful streaming gadget.

-You can use Chromecast Ultra to stream 4K Ultra HD contents with HDR.
-While normal Chromecast (Chromecast and Chromecast 2nd Generation) can only stream full HD contents (1080p) without HDR.
+You can use Chromecast Ultra to stream 4K Ultra HD content with HDR.
+While normal Chromecast (Chromecast and Chromecast 2nd Generation) can only stream full HD content (1080p) without HDR.

-Although Chromecast does not require a 4K TV, there are a few requirements to meet if you want to use Chromecast Ultra to stream 4K contents, including:
+Although Chromecast does not require a 4K TV, there are a few requirements to meet if you want to use Chromecast Ultra to stream 4K content, including:

 1. a 4K TV;